“We love NV as part of a nutritional strategy and hope they never stop making it.” ~Bonnie

 My family felt that it was time for him to go to a nursing home.
 I told them to just give him a chance to get better.
-I remembered what Lisa said about her dear Aunt.
-It was at this point, I e-mailed Lisa to ask for help.
-She not only answered my e-mail, but she called and told me to give him 1 scoop of the NV 4 times a day.
+I remembered what Lisa said about her dear Aunt and how she was losing weight even when she did eat, but how she lost her appetite.
+It was at this point, I e-mailed Lisa to ask for help and we talked about the nutritional strategies that helped her Aunt Leona.

-Now for the GOOD NEWS, within just a few days, he stopped shaking, got his appetite back, became stronger, could walk with his cane, and started talking.
+Now for the GOOD NEWS, within just a few days of getting nutrition in, he stopped shaking, got his appetite back, became stronger, could walk with his cane, and started talking.
 I know this sounds unbelievable, but since they live next door to me I am over there most of the time and this morning he is still talking, talking, and talking.
 My sister took him to the doctor yesterday and told the doctor that on the way, he was talking telling her about the traffic and which way to turn.
 The doctor couldn’t explain this improvement.
-Well, I told my sister that Daddy didn’t improve until I gave him the NV and he is improving still.
+Well, I told my sister that Daddy didn’t improve until October 16th, and he is improving still.

 Since he has aphasia, he cannot identify objects but is able to express feelings.
 Alzheimer’s is so complicated and each day is different.

-He is definitely stronger and my husband, after spending time with him yesterday, said that he believes he is better since taking the NV.
+He is definitely stronger and my husband, after spending time with him yesterday, said that he believes he is better.

-Before the NV, he had problems with bed wetting and now that has stopped (This is a big PLUS!)
+Before last month, he had problems with bed wetting and now that has stopped (This is a big PLUS!)

-I feel that the Alzheimer’s will continue, but he is able to walk with his cane and feed himself.
+I feel that the Alzheimer’s will continue, but he is once again able to walk with his cane and feed himself.
 At this point, we are grateful for the strength he has gained.

-I have started to give it to my mother because her doctor feels that she is showing signs of Alzheimer as well.
+I have started the same nutritional strategies with my mother because her doctor feels that she is showing signs of Alzheimer as well.
 She has not been feeling very well.
 She is 86.

-After seeing the fast recovery my dad had from the flu, I feel that using the NV was a good thing to do.
+After seeing the fast recovery my dad had from the flu, I feel that getting good nutrition into him was a good thing to do.
 In contrast, my sister got the flu right after my dad, and is still having problems.
 He got well before she did and she is much younger.
-The NV is definitely making a difference in his well-being.
+Nutrition is definitely making a difference in his well-being.

 Thank you so much for your help and concern.
 Teri